The Fashion Editor’s Guide to Saint-Germain-des-Prés

 For lunch, head to Le Récamier, named for Juliette Récamier, a French socialite and gracious hostess whose parlor was the frequent meeting place for influential 19th-century writers and politicians.
 If weather permits, sit at the outdoor foliage-covered terrace and order a glass of Sancerre and a dozen oysters, followed by one of Le Récamier's signature soufflés.

-For dinner, head over to Les Avant-Comptoirdu Marché, a lively tapas-style restaurant from chef Yves Cambebord offering seasonal small plates, a wide selection of cheeses and charcuterie, and an extensive collection of organic wines.
+For dinner, head to Les Avant-Comptoirdu Marché, a lively tapas-style restaurant by chef Yves Cambebord.
+It offers seasonal small plates, a wide selection of cheeses and charcuterie, and an extensive collection of organic wines.

 Post up at Le Bar Josephine at Hotel Lutetia for after-dinner drinks, a gathering place for the fashion set with floor-to-ceiling art frescos, live jazz, and home to some of Paris's best craft cocktails.